IEP LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, June 1, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Icahn Enterprises L.P. ("Icahn Enterprises" or the "Company") (NASDAQ: IEP) of a class action securities lawsuit.
+NEW YORK, June 05, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Icahn Enterprises L.P. ("Icahn Enterprises" or the "Company") ( IEP) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Icahn Enterprises investors who were adversely affected by alleged securities fraud between August 2, 2018 and May 9, 2023.
 Follow the link below to get more information and be contacted by a member of our team: